World Series: 1994–1995 strike

+1996-2000: Yankees dynasty

+In 1996, the Yankees beat the defending World Series champion Atlanta Braves, four games to two, for the club's 23rd World Series title and its first since 1978, winning four straight games after losing the first two at home, joining the 1985 Royals and 1986 Mets as World Series teams to accomplish this feat.
+The only year the Yankees did not win a World Series from 1996 through 2000 was in 1997 when the expansion Florida Marlins, playing in just their fifth season, defeated the Cleveland Indians in Game 7 on a Craig Counsell walk-off hit.

+The Yankees returned to the World Series in 1998 and 1999, sweeping both series against the Padres and Braves, respectively.

 2000s

-Early 2000s
+Early 2000s: 9/11, Red Sox end their 86-year title drought

 The 2000 New York Yankees faced the Mets in the first World Series played entirely in New York since 1956.
 The Yankees defeated the Mets four games to one to win their 26th World Series Championship.
 Shortstop Derek Jeter won the World Series' Most Valuable Player award after winning the Most Valuable Player award in the All-Star Game in the same year.